DeanVanNiekerk/oneadvisor/oneadvisor/docs/docs/commission/excel-downloads.md

 - item one
 - item two

-You need to be registered on
+You need to be registered on secure services

 ## Discovery